geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-01/meeting-transcript.md

 Yeah, I think all these things are fine.

 ##### **Geohot** [[00:06:48](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=408)]
-If you get it with an mvera and just...
+If you get it with an mvera and just..
 It's just like the Flash attention.
 Just make it like fa equals one.
 Yeah, fa equals one will use the fastscale.product attention.
 I wanted to know if you could do this.

 ##### **Geohot** [[00:06:59](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=419)]
 How long is this?
 How long is what?
 How big is this?
 Code?
 Oh, I mean it'll just import it.
 Yeah, that's fine, right?
 It's just a few lines.
 Yeah, it's just a few lines